Shrike (DC Comics): Boone

 As a teenager, the boy known only as Boone was a friend of Dick Grayson, who would grow up to become Nightwing.
 As Dick is learning under the tutelage of the heroic Batman, Boone travels throughout the Pacific Rim, learning martial arts from a number of teachers, including several former members of Ra's al Ghul's League of Assassins.
 In Hong Kong, Boone encountered Shrike, the "Master" who would turn him into a skilled and disciplined killing machine.
 Boone was part of the Vengeance Academy that Shrike operated in Gotham City, training young teens to become assassins.
 Dick Grayson, temporarily fired by Batman, infiltrated the school after an "audition" and formed a hesitant friendship with Boone.
 After Dick revealed the school to Batman following an abortive assassination attempt by the students on Two Face, leading to the death of Shrike, Boone swore to avenge his master.
 After meeting with Talia al Ghul, Boone continued his education by members of the League of Assassins.
 Taking on his mentor's name, the new Shrike became one of the world's foremost assassins, killing throughout Asia and the former Eastern Bloc, before returning to America to become the new chief enforcer of criminal kingpin Blockbuster.
 Shrike later appeared as a member of Nyssa al Ghul's new League of Assassins.

 In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
 Boone is seen in Zombalia partaking in a card game with Fiddler, Psych, and Vortex.
 After Psych admits that he cheated in the game, he uses a psychic projection of everyone who the three villains had killed over the years to kill them.

 Following DC's "Infinite Frontier" relaunch, Boone appears alive as a member of the Suicide Squad under Peacemaker.
-After the deaths of Bolt and Film Freak, Boone is left to be killed by Joker's laughing gas.
+After the deaths of Bolt and Film Freak, Boone is left to be killed by the Joker's laughing gas.
 His brother, code-named Blue Shrike, appears as well, battling Nightwing in honor of his brother on Lazarus Island.